MicrosoftDocs/biztalk-docs/his/core/how-to-display-connection-status1.md

 ---
 description: "Learn more about: How to Display Connection Status"
-title: "How to Display Connection Status1 | Microsoft Docs" ms.custom: ""
+title: "How to Display Connection Status1" ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: b3cf7466-d961-4493-97a8-5aad77c9b5c2
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # How to Display Connection Status
 Retrieving the status of a connection is a common task that you might want to perform with WMI.